 Gilette is quite expensive, but one has to understand that cost of production returns back to Gilette earliest 20 years after the harvest (16 years ageing + 4 years in bottle before release) because of its specific production method.

 Tasted in April 2017.
 This wine is the newest release from Julie and Xavier Gonet-Medeville.
 20 years in concrete vats.
-It had almonds on the nose and palate, brown sugar, excellent complexity and big concentration, pickled mandarines and long sugary finish.
+Tasted like honey essence, fresh and very intense, with the hallmark flavour of the property, grilled almonds, then mango and great acidity.
+Simply stunning!

 1990 Gilette 96-97p